 Mercury Recording Equipment Company

-"Dave's Mercury gear is insane!
-He provides amazing build quality, a beautiful aesthetic and impeccable accuracy.
-I cannot imagine a better version of what he manufacturers.
-He provides wonderful personalized customer service and is simply a great human being.
-Great job Dave!
-I am quite certain that Dave and Mercury will be the dominant force in our industry for years to come."Brian Garcia is a Producer/Mixer/Engineer in Los Angeles.
-Credits include: Avril Lavigne, Kelly Clarkson, Our Lady Peace, King's X, Dizmas.
+Mercury provides amazing build quality, a beautiful aesthetic and impeccable accuracy.
+I cannot imagine a better version of what they manufacturers....
+Mercury will be the dominant force in our industry for years to come.Brian Garcia, Producer/Mixer/Engineer (Avril Lavigne, Kelly Clarkson, Our Lady Peace, King's X and more)